sower-proxy/sower/README.md

 ## Installation
 To enjoy the sower, you need to deploy sower on both server-side and client-side.

 The installation script has been integrated into the sower.
-You can install sower as system service by running `./sower -install 'xxx'`
+You can install sower as system service by running `./sower -install 'xxx'` in terminal on the three most popular operating system platforms: Linux / Windows and masOS.

 ## Server
 *If you already have another proxy solution with socks5h support, you can skip server-side.*